capo689/VRT2/README.md

 A production-discipline trading research system.
 Collects 27 data streams throughout the day, runs semantic review at 6am ET, and produces a daily intelligence brief.
 Auto-kills its own signals when they fail.
 Pauses itself on drawdown.

-Part of the Agentic Womb fleet (Bend, Oregon).
-Sister to CRDO (Credo Technology), built on the same validated architecture.

 ---

 ## What it does